Detroit-ish/Micro-Vision-Go-To-Market-Playbook/docs/messaging-and-branding.md

+---
+title: Messaging and Branding
+layout: default
+nav_order: 5
+---

 # Messaging and Branding Guide

+All your messaging and branding details are combined into one easy guide.

 ## Value Propositions

-### Reliability
+### Reliable
-* "Every system is tested for 16 hours to ensure perfect performance"
+"Every system is tested for 16 hours to ensure it works perfectly."
-* Focus on quality assurance and testing processes
-* Highlight long-term reliability metrics

 ### Local Support
-* "Get help from an expert who knows your system, not a call center"
+"Get help from an expert who knows your system, not a call center."
-* Emphasize personal relationship and understanding
-* Showcase quick response times

 ### Performance
-* "Systems built to handle your toughest workflows"
+"Our systems are built to handle the toughest workflows."

-* Industry-specific performance metrics
+## Branding Tips

+1. Be approachable and knowledgeable
+2. Focus on transparency and trust
+3. Highlight how you're always thinking ahead for your customers

+## Messaging Examples

+- Email and LinkedIn templates for reaching out
+- Blog and social media ideas tailored to each industry
-* Customer success stories
+- Customer success story formats

-## Brand Voice
-* Approachable yet professional
-* Knowledge-driven
-* Customer-focused
-* Transparent and trustworthy